ionic-team/ionicons/.github/CONTRIBUTING.md

 While we appreciate all contributions, please note that we do not accept contributions that add or modify icon SVG assets.
 All SVG asset modifications are done by Ionic's in-house design team to ensure design consistency across the entire icon set.
 If there is an icon you need added or an existing icon you need modified please [create a new issue](https://github.com/ionic-team/ionicons/issues/new/choose).

+Contributions that fix bugs or add features to the `ion-icon` component are welcome!

 ### Setup